ynzhu/inf551/project/readme.md

-## objects in yelp data that can be used for choosing:
+## attributes in yelp data that can be used for choosing:
 ### categories
 categories[0][alias] and categories[0][title]
 categories[1][alias] and categories[1][title]
 categories[2][alias] and categories[2][title]
+‘’‘ This is the most important that we can use'''
 ### price
 $
 $$